Innovation, celebration, community, and end of Life.

 Speaking of community, I am now going to write about one of the most inclusive collections of communities I can think of: the LBGTIQA+ | Queer | Drag communities.

 A good deal of change in the end of life arena is being bottlenecked and resisted by the corporate funeral home and funeral director business sector - as many long-time Gentle Readers are aware there is a good deal of money in death, $1.6B AUD at the time of writing, see previous blog posts here on my site for further information.
 So, if you are a member of the public who is interested in seeing positive change - including transparency of costs for funeral directors - then I urge you to become involved and active in helping social change happen.
-Talk to your local member, make friends with independent funeral professionals in your area - if you are not sure how to do this, I recommend getting in touch with the Association of Independent Funeral Professionals, this is a great organisation with a steadily-growing number of interesting members.
+Talk to your local member, make friends with independent funeral professionals in your area - if you are not sure how to do this, you could start with the Association of Independent Funeral Professionals, a well-networked organisation with a steadily-growing number of interesting members.